Shifanaaz125/Shifanaaz125/README.md

 💬 Feel free to ask me anything about Social Media Analytics, and I'll be glad to help.

-⚡ Fun fact: 🔭Astrophile ,🌙 Selenophile, 💦 Pluviophile , 📚Bibliophilie ,🏔️Orophile ,☁️ Nephophillia , 🌱 Dendrophil
+⚡ Fun fact:  I am 🔭Astrophile ,🌙 Selenophile, 💦 Pluviophile , 📚Bibliophilie ,🏔️Orophile ,☁️ Nephophillia , 🌱 Dendrophil

 📫 You can reach me at shifanaaz2023@yahoo.com